dentremor/Software-Defined-Infrastrucure/doku.md

 ### First Steps

-1. After we install the package apache is running per default and can in our case be queried with `http://sdi3a.mi.hdm-stuttgart.de/`.
+1. After we install the package Apache is running per default and can in our case be queried with `http://sdi3a.mi.hdm-stuttgart.de/`.

-2. When we move the index.html file out of the directory we can discover another page, for this we need to query the adress again.
+2. When we move the index.html file out of the directory we can discover another page, for this we need to query the address again.
-   Now we can se an empty table and below that we find the version of our Apache Server, the domain where its hosted and the associated port.
+   Now we can see an empty table and below that we find the version of our Apache Server, the domain where its hosted and the associated port.

-3. In the next step we povide our own simple webpage which looks like the following:
+3. In the next step we provide our own simple webpage which looks like the following:

 ```html
 <!DOCTYPE html>